2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 The Company is subject to the risk that changes in foreign currency values impact the Company’s export, import and other payables.

-The Company is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to US Dollar (USD), Euro (EUR), Great Britain Pound (GBP) and Canadian Dollar (CAD).
+The Company is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to US Dollar (US$), Euro (EUR), Great Britain Pound (GBP), United Arab Emirates Dirham (AED) and Canadian Dollar (CAD).

 The Company manages currency exposures within prescribed limits, through use of derivative instruments such as Options, futures and Forward contracts etc. Foreign currency transactions are covered with strict limits placed on the amount of uncovered exposure, if any, at any point in time.